mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/advanced_color_selector.rst

 HSY'
     Stands for Hue, Saturation, Luma, with Luma being an RGB approximation of true luminosity.
 (Luminosity being the measurement of relative lightness).
 HSY' uses the Luma Coefficients, like `Rec 709 <http://en.wikipedia.org/wiki/Rec._709>`_, to calculate the Luma.
 Due to this, HSY' can be the most intuitive selector to work with, or the most confusing.

-Then, under shape, you can select one of the shapes available within that colour model.
+Then, under shape, you can select one of the shapes available within that color model.

 .. note::

-    Triangle is in all colour models because to a certain extent, it is a wildcard shape: All colour models look the same in an equilateral triangle selector.
+    Triangle is in all color models because to a certain extent, it is a wildcard shape: All color models look the same in an equilateral triangle selector.

 Luma Coefficients
 ~~~~~~~~~~~~~~~~~